KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 Like a sculptor revealing form from stone,
 Zenetism seeks to uncover
-The **harmonized structure of Being**
+the **harmonized structure of Being**
-Hidden beneath the surface of fragmentation.
+hidden beneath the surface of fragmentation.

 “Zenetism is not an escape from reality.
 It is a method for clarifying it.”

 — Attributed to Elarin Vey
  Cartographer of the Inward Spiral
  From *Reality as Resonance*,
  Zenetist Archive, Volume IV

 🔯◎☍
 ---

-### 4.52 Ethical Guidance and Spiritual Orientation
+### **4.52 Ethical Guidance and Spiritual Orientation**

-Zenetism offers ethical guidance—
+Zenetism offers ethical guidance —
-Not through commandment,
+not through commandment,
-But through **resonant alignment** with centropy.
+but through **resonant alignment** with centropy.

 This principle expresses:
 • Integration